rzownir/webfaction-rails-environment/README.markdown

        one.
 The default value is `4000`.
      * `MONIT_PORT` is the port WebFaction assigned to the app created in step two.
 The default value is `4002`.
+4. If you want to install Ruby 1.8.7 from the official subversion repository, edit line 12 of the script to read `export RUBYENTED=false`

 ## After Running the Script
 If no unforeseen errors occurred, your rails app will be up and running in production mode.
 Of course, `$HOME/webapps/$APP_NAME` must contain a valid app for this to be true, even if it's just a skeleton.

-The working default configuration sets up two thin instances listening on unix sockets (mongrel does not have this capability) with nginx as the fair load balancing reverse proxy.
-Monit watches nginx and the thin servers.
-A crontab entry ensures that your setup springs back to life when the server has to reboot.
+By default passenger serves up the app.
+This can be easily changed so that two thin instances are set up listening on unix sockets (mongrel does not have this capability) with nginx as the fair load balancing reverse proxy.
+Monit watches nginx (and the thin servers, if set up).
+A crontab entry ensures that your setup springs back to life when the server is rebooted.

 There are a couple of optional things you should do:

 1. Inspect the nginx and monit conf files to learn how they work.